 3. VA Loan

-If you are a veteran or active-duty military, there is another attractive financing option to help you buy a house in Los Angeles.
+If you are a veteran or active-duty military, there is another attractive financing option to help you buy a house in Riverside.
 And this is a VA loan guaranteed by the U.S. Department of Veterans Affairs.

 Here’s how it works, according to industry financial pros: “The VA does not make loans itself, but guarantees mortgages made by qualified lenders.
 These guarantees allow veterans and service people to obtain home loans with favorable terms, usually without a down payment.
 In most cases, VA loans are easier to qualify for than conventional loans.
 Lenders generally limit the maximum VA loan to conventional mortgage loan limits.”